bcgov/devops-platform-workshops/101-lab-2026/04_Basic_Objects.md

 ## More objects

-We still need some more objects to make our pod accessible
+We still need some more objects to make our pod accessible from the internet

 ### Service
 Next, we'll need to create a service.
 A service gives us a stable IP address where our pods from our `deployment` can be reached, even if the individual pods are deleted or recreated.